dhis2-chap/chap-core/docs_source/tutorials/downloaded_json_data.rst

 Evaluate models on the dataset
 ------------------------------
 The next step is to evaluate existing models on the dataset, to see if some of them perform well on your dataset.
+Ensure Docker is running.
 This is done by running the following command:

 .. code-block:: bash